| At least 50 people from at least five EU states attended this session,

 necessary to convey to young people the traditions and history of working

-class struggle, of which often they have little understanding because of
+class struggle, of which often they have little understanding because

 their own experience as unorganised precarious workers.
 The fight is

-against the globalisation of everyday life; not only is flexibilisation of
+against the globalisation of everyday life; not only is flexibilisation

 labour leading to insecure work and falling wages, but neo-liberal